exercism/automated-analysis/README.md

 ## Analyzers
 - [Ruby](https://github.com/exercism/ruby-analyzer)

-If you would like to create an analyzer for a different language, please follow the [Creating an Analyzer Instructions](./docs/creating-an-analyzer.md).
+If you would like to create an analyzer for a different language, please follow the [these instructions](./docs/creating-an-analyzer.md).

 If you would like to get involved in an existing analyzer, please open an issue in that repository asking if there is somewhere you can help.